thudzj/ScalableBDL/README.md

 We provide a Pytorch implementation to learn Bayesian Neural Networks (BNNs) at low cost.
 We unfold the learning of a BNN into two steps: *deterministic pre-training* of the deep neural network (DNN) counterpart of the BNN followed by *Bayesian fine-tuning*.

-For *deterministic pre-training*, we just train a regular DNN via *maximum a posteriori* (MAP) estimation, which is realised by performing SGD under weight decay regularizor.
+For *deterministic pre-training*, we just train a regular DNN via *maximum a posteriori* (MAP) estimation, which is realised by conducting optimization under weight decay regularizor.
 We can also reuse off-the-shelf pre-trained models from popular model zoos (e.g., [PyTorch Hub](https://pytorch.org/hub/)).

 After *deterministic pre-training*, it is straight forward to convert the converged DNN into a BNN and to perform *Bayesian fine-tuning* given this library.